-In this article, we will answer a common question asked by music producers everywhere: “Should I use reverb or delay here?”
+In this article, we will answer a common question asked by music producers and mix engineers everywhere: “Should I use reverb or delay here?”
 This question comes up often—particularly with new producers—since both types of plug-ins serve to extend a sound after the original source has gone quiet.

 Before giving you concrete examples of when to use each, I think it is important to know just a bit about how these effects work.

 Delay plug-ins are simple: they capture an audio source and repeat it back one or more times shortly after the original sound.
 The repeats are discrete, and depending on the plug-in, they typically get quieter over time.